Warfront1/junie-cli-docker-sandbox/README.md

 ### Authentication

 Authentication currently requires manual configuration in the sandbox.
-At this moment, only the manual entry of `Provide Junie API key` within the Docker Sandbox is supported.
+Currently, only the manual entry of `Provide Junie API key` within the Sandbox is supported.
-See the [Junie CLI authentication docs](https://junie.jetbrains.com/docs/junie-cli.html#step-3-authenticate) for details.
+See the [Junie CLI Tokens](https://junie.jetbrains.com/cli) for details.

 ## How It Works